 Our Chapel Program uses Think Orange curriculum to help our children learn and engage in stories from the Bible.
 Chapel lessons are reinforced throughout the classrooms guiding the children to learn about God’s love for each of them.

 Students ages 3 and up attend weekly STEM (Science, Technology, Engineering and Math) class.
-Students participate in activities from making apple volcanos to creating bridges out of various materials.
+Students participate in activities from making apple volcanoes to creating bridges out of various materials.
 Our 2 year olds also engage in STEM activities throughout the school year too.

-All students in the CDC program participate in Music and Movement class.
+All students in the ECEC program participate in Music and Movement class.
 In class students develop and practice gross motor skills, following directions and teamwork while singing and dancing to nursery rhymes, Christian and educational music.